OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Test.md

 ![Test Erledigungskriterien](assets/Test_Erledigungskriterien_DE.png){ class="shadow" }

-Only if the selected condition is fulfilled is the progress shown to the user in the learning path display and in the progress percentage.
+Only if the selected condition is fulfilled. the progress is shown to the user in the learning path display and in the progress percentage.

 ## Comparing Tests and Self-tests